SOBotics/Higgs/Example Bot/swagger-gen/docs/ReviewerApi.md

 <a name="reviewersendfeedbackpost"></a>
 # **ReviewerSendFeedbackPost**
-> void ReviewerSendFeedbackPost (int? reportId, int? id)
+> void ReviewerSendFeedbackPost (SendFeedbackRequest request = null)

 Lists all pending review